realizse/realitemsdocs/pages/tam/tam_add_digids.md

 ## Digital Identities

-A digital identity is an instance of a Product that has been digitized on the blockchain.
+A **digital identity** (also referred to as an **item**) is an instance of a **product** that has been digitized on the blockchain.
 A digital identity can be a single NFR on the blockchain (in the case of durable products), or a fraction of an NFR paired with a unique PIN.
 Associated with each digital identity is a QR Code, a numeric ID, an obfuscated ID and a PIN.
-Digital identities have a custodian (a program or human that holds the private key and/or the PIN) and sometimes an owner (a specific company or human being).
+Digital identities have a custodian (a program or human that holds the private key and/or the PIN) and are sometimes associated with an owner (a specific company or human being).
+The custodian and the owner can be the same person or thing, or they can be different.

 ## Creating digital identities